 Teams should state their challenge to a specific question before the next question is read by saying “challenge.”
 Once a team member challenges a question, the round time is stopped.
 Once a new question is read, teams may no longer challenge previous questions.

-Teams are allowed to issue at most two unsuccessful content challenges per round.
+Teams are allowed to issue at most one unsuccessful content challenge per round.

 The structure of the Economics Bowl is subject to change at the discretion of NET organizers, if deemed necessary for the successful and fair execution of the tournament.